Polish National Styles 1890–1918

 al. 3 Maja 1

-The central phenomena of the Polish art of the 20th century, the history of Polish weaponry and...
+The central phenomena of the Polish art of the 20th and 21st century, the history of Polish...

 The exhibition Polish National Styles 1890–1918 opens the series of the National Museum in Krakow called “4 x Modernity” comprising four parts concerning original moderniza-tion patterns in Polish art, design and architec-ture of the 20th and 21st c.